in-the-keyhole/enterprisegpt/express-backend/README.md

 ### Starting the Node.js application

-The back-end is automatically started by the docker configuration but we'll need to add some back-end configuration settings first.
-Follow these steps:
+The back-end is automatically started by the Docker configuration, but it can also be run independently.
+Follow these steps to do so:

 1. Clone the repository:
     ```bash